Why should you think about how people will remember you?

 Hopefully, you have years to build memories and become the person you want to be.

-It is also never too late to make some changes and grow into the person you want to be.
+It is also never too late to make changes and grow into the person you want to be.

 It will be difficult, but a legacy of love and happiness would be great to leave behind with those who were most important to you.